Write for Garland

 - 1 November

+Garland aims to be an enduring archive of thoughtful writing.
 While writing styles will vary greatly, it is useful to have a well-crafted base.
 This means paragraphs with sentences that work together as an integrated whole, without phrases added in an ad hoc manner.
-When in doubt, consider breaking sentences up so they retain their integrity.
-In this way, there is more chance of sustaining the reader’s attention.
-As we know, attention is a rare commodity these days.
+You can think of sentences as steps in the journey.
+It’s good to have a steady pace without stumbles or convoluted moves.